 Creamy Braised Brussels Sprouts with Toasted Walnuts

-Fresh brussels sprouts braised in cream and combined with toasted walnuts makes a company-worthy side dish perfect for serving with roast pork, beef, turkey or chicken.
+Braising brussels sprouts in a little cream really brings out their natural sweetness, and when combined with sautéed shallots and toasted walnuts they make an easy, company-worthy side dish that’s perfect for serving with roast pork, turkey or chicken.

 - 1-3/4 lbs brussels sprouts